-Merax is by all means what we can consider one of the industry dominants in regard to fitness equipment.
-Nobody can argue that, but the question is if all their equipment is really worth our money.
-Today we will take a closer look at Merax Deluxe weight bench and what it can offer.
+Merax is what we can consider one of the industry leaders in regards to fitness equipment.
+Nobody can argue that, but the question is, is all their equipment really worth the money?

-A while ago we’ve actually reviewed similar weight bench – the classic utility bench by Merax.
-In general, the name ‘deluxe’ should mean that it tops its classic predecessor on every front, right?
+Today, we'll examine this question by applying it to the Merax Deluxe Foldable Utility Weight Bench.
+We've actually recently reviewed a similar weight bench – the Classic utility bench by Merax.
+In general, the name ‘Deluxe’ should mean that it tops its classic predecessor on every front, right?

-Well, let’s see if that's indeed the case.
-From features, to practice to pros and cons to conclusion, we will find out if the bench is worth buying.
+Well, that's what we're here to find out.
+From features, to functionality, to pros and cons, let's find out if the Deluxe bench is worth buying.

 Merax Deluxe Foldable Bench Reviewed